 Women were advancing in politics and medicine and business.
 The young women, like myself, were conflicted.
 On one hand, we wanted to get married, have children, be a housewife.
 It was a worthy goal.
 Being a mother and a wife was self-fulfilling, so were were taught (perhaps not outright, not obviously, taught, but the inference was always there). some of those who bought into it went on to become the talented women we work with today.

-Not being a mother, or at least, not immediately, was attractive to some of us who dreamed of bigger things than housework and cooking.
+Not being a mother, or at least, not immediately, was attractive to some of us who dreamed of bigger things than housework and babies and cooking.
 We wanted careers.
 We went to college and graduated with honors and pursued the wonders of a “job” on our way to that “career.”

 Those were big ideas, back then.
 Lofty goals.
 We didn’t know it.
 I certainly didn’t know it.
 To me, going to college was necessary.
 Studying something I loved - veterinary technology (I wanted to study writing, become a professional writer, a novelist, but I was deterred - which is a story for another day), allowed me to work and do something I enjoyed.

 The dreams we dreamed were all knotted up in a changing world that wanted women kept on a pedestal - for the admiration of men.
 You can read Gloria Steinem for more on that, if you like.

 It’s no secret that women like being admired and fussed over.
 Let’s not pretend we don’t.
 But, in our heart of hearts, many of us also want to be equal to men.
 We were working towards that in those days of my youth, and I dreamed of the day women would be able to take their talents and their magic and make money from them.